 Mineral King is a separate valley, the East Fork of the Kaweah, which was first developed as a mining area.
 This prior development kept the area outside of the early park boundaries even though it is adjacent to the original Hockett Meadow area.
 Mineral King was added to the park after a series of events that led to a ski resort proposal that finally alerted people to the potential of this region and the need to protect it.
-Thus there are groups of private cabins and abandoned concrete dams enlarging some natural lakes.
+Thus there are groups of private cabins and abandoned concrete dams built to enlarge some of the natural lakes.
 The mining was not as extensive (nor as productive) as the classical gold rush regions of California or parts of Colorado, but traces will remain for a few more centuries.
 The road remains closed through the winter, but is not as bad as people often describe it, assuming that you do not mind constant curves, constant up hill, and a minimal two lanes.
 Compared to many other Sierra access roads, this one is very good.
 The few sections without pavement are smooth and well maintained.

 |